Sign up to our Newsletter

 3. Washington and Lee University

-Washington and Lee University is the 40th best law school in the nation.
-This law school dedicates itself to creating broad-minded, highly skilled, and honorable lawyers.
+Washington and Lee University dedicates itself to creating broad-minded, highly skilled, and honorable lawyers.

 Aside from this accomplishment, this school has a rich history of producing honorable members of the court and justice system that dates to 1849.